-If you thought you already knew all facts about linen about linen – we hope to surprise you in our new post.
+If you thought you already knew everything about linen – we hope to surprise you in our new post.
 Believe it – this inconspicuous plant hides an interesting history, a huge number of valuable properties and. . many interesting facts that surprise historians, cosmetologists and medics!
 So we decided to collect five of them, believing that in this way you will look at linen fabrics with even more appreciation and love.

 Mysteriously sounding hygroscopicity describes the ability to absorb moisture or to bind with water found in the environment (in this case – on our skin).
 This means that some fabrics can absorb water vapour, minimising the risk of unpleasant moisture build-up on our bodies.
-Being an all-natural material, linen has this ability which is one of the little known facts about linen, thus gaining an advantage over artificial or synthetic materials.
+Being an all-natural material, linen has this ability, thus gaining an advantage over artificial or synthetic materials.
 The latter “steam up” the skin, create a barrier, disrupt air circulation and increase sweating.

 LOVED IN ANCIENT TIMES

 Flax was first mentioned as early as 6,000 BC, in the Mesopotamian culture.
 However, the greatest boom in popularity dates back to ancient Egypt.
 Originally, linen fabrics were made with very simple, horizontal looms, which consisted of pegs on which the warp was then stretched.
 Interestingly, the whole process was immortalized by papyri discovered by modern archaeologists.
 The oldest painting, showing how the ancient work with this plant looked like, is located in the Tomb of Sennedejem.